0xC0BEE/versaCRM/project_plan.md

 ---

-## Phase 9: Enterprise-Grade Business Intelligence (BI) (In Progress)
+## Phase 9: Enterprise-Grade Business Intelligence (BI) (Complete)

 **Goal:** Move beyond standard reports to give businesses a true data analysis platform.

 -   [x] **Customer Feedback Reporting:**
     -   [x] Create a public-facing page for customers to respond to surveys.
     -   [x] Add "Survey Responses" as a data source to the Custom Report Builder.
--   [ ] **Advanced Dashboard Builder:** Evolve widgets into a full BI dashboard builder with cross-object reporting.
+-   [x] **Advanced Dashboard Builder:** Evolve widgets into a full BI dashboard builder with cross-object reporting.
--   [ ] **Attribution Modeling:** Introduce marketing attribution reports to connect campaign touches directly to revenue.
+-   [x] **Attribution Modeling:** Introduce marketing attribution reports to connect campaign touches directly to revenue.
--   [ ] **AI-Powered Anomaly Detection:** Use Gemini to proactively monitor KPIs and alert users to significant changes.
+-   [x] **AI-Powered Anomaly Detection:** Use Gemini to proactively monitor KPIs and alert users to significant changes.

 ---

-## Phase 10: The "No-Code" Platform (Planned)
+## Phase 10: The "No-Code" Platform (Complete)

 **Goal:** Empower non-technical users to build their own simple applications on top of our Custom Objects foundation.

--   [ ] **Internal App Builder:** An interface for admins to create custom UIs for managing their Custom Object records.
+-   [x] **Internal App Builder:** An interface for admins to create custom UIs for managing their Custom Object records.
--   [ ] **Approval Workflows:** Extend the workflow engine to support multi-step approval processes for things like quotes or discounts.
+-   [x] **Approval Workflows:** Extend the workflow engine to support multi-step approval processes for things like quotes or discounts.

+---

+## Phase 11: Future Vision & Platform Polish

+**Goal:** Solidify our position as a market leader by investing in user experience, ecosystem growth, and advanced analytics.

+-   **Mobile Experience:** Develop a native mobile application (iOS & Android) for on-the-go access to core CRM features like contacts, tasks, and deals.
+-   **Advanced BI & Data Warehousing:**
+    -   Introduce data snapshotting for historical trend analysis.
+    -   Offer a "bring your own data warehouse" integration for power users.
+-   **Ecosystem & Integration Deepening:**
+    -   Develop a public-facing API for third-party developers.
+    -   Introduce deeper integrations with accounting platforms (e.g., QuickBooks, Xero) for automated invoicing.
+-   **UI/UX Polish:** Conduct a comprehensive design review to refine user flows, enhance micro-interactions, and further improve accessibility.